Fremont General Corporation: Subprime lending business 1990s

-The bank's assets grew rapidly, to a peak of $12.7 billion at the end of 2006, with deposits of $10.1 billion.
+The bank's assets reached $12.7 billion at the end of 2006, with deposits of $10.1 billion.
 The bank was among the largest subprime mortgage lenders in the U.S., ranking sixth in 2005 and 2006 in the dollar volume of subprime mortgage originations.
 The bank was also among the largest issuers of subprime mortgage-backed securities in the U.S., ranking eighth in 2005 and fourth in 2006 in the dollar volume of subprime MBS issuances.

 The company had a net loss of $202 million in 2006, and a net loss of $856 million in the first nine months of 2007.
 Fremont Investment & Loan was forced out of the subprime lending business in 2007 after their regulators, the Federal Deposit Insurance Corporation, filed a cease and desist notice against the bank.

 The bank also sold their commercial lending business in May 2007 to iStar Financial.

-The company moved their headquarters to Brea, California in 2008.
+The next year, the company relocated their headquarters from Santa Monica to Brea, California.

 Bankruptcy 2008

 Fremont General Corp. filed for Chapter 11 bankruptcy in June 2008.
 Fremont Investment & Loan's assets were sold off and it surrendered its state banking charter.
 The bank's retail business, including its deposits, were sold in 2008 to CapitalSource Inc. in Chevy Chase, Maryland (which operated as CapitalSource Bank).
-The bank's mortgage-servicing rights were sold to Litton Loan Servicing (owned at the time by Goldman Sachs, now owned by Ocwen).
+The bank's mortgage servicing rights were sold to Litton Loan Servicing (owned at the time by Goldman Sachs, now owned by Ocwen).